-The Board has approved the contents of this Circular and the mailing thereof to the Corporation's Shareholders.
-A copy of this Circular has been sent to each director of the Corporation, the auditors of the Corporation and each Shareholder entitled to notice of the Meeting.
+The Board has approved the contents of this Circular and authorized it to be made available to and/or sent, as applicable, to the Corporation's Shareholders that are eligible to receive notice of the Meeting.
+A copy of this Circular has been sent to each director of the Corporation and the auditors of the Corporation and has been made available to each Shareholder entitled to notice of the Meeting.

-DATED at Toronto, Ontario, the 26th day of April, 2024.
+DATED at Toronto, Ontario, the 28th day of April, 2025.